-This is a printable papercraft pattern (PDF), so it’s easy to make.
-When the pattern is printed on card stock and all the pieces together using the detailed instructions that are included with the pattern.
+You’ll print the pattern (PDF) on card stock.
+Then tape all the pieces together using the detailed instructions that are included with the pattern.
 When that’s done, you’ll have a three-dimensional bear that’s ready for his final coat of paper mache.
 The video shows you how to put the pattern together, and the pattern also has full instructions.

 Finished size: About 9.5” (241 mm) high, 10.3” (264 mm) wide and 12.5” (320 mm) deep.

 Watch the video below to see how you’ll make your bear sculpture:

 The only small pattern pieces on this project are the nose, and it’s the very first thing you’ll do.
 After the nose patterns have been taped together, the rest of the project will go quickly.
 Your bear can be mounted directly on the wall, as shown above, or you could attach him to a wooden plaque for a true ‘trophy’ look.

 To make this paper mache sculpture you will need: